 Understanding Singing Playing Improvising Composing Listening Extending Use music notations to record work in progress.
 Sing challenging har- monies.
 Sing expressively.
 Play and read notations with a growing sense of fluency and accuracy.
 Improvise with a sense of structure and style in response to given stimuli.
 Develop ideas within simple structures that show an understanding of the contribution of the rest of the group.
 Evaluate and compare musical features using appropriate keywords in both live and recorded music.
 Applying Understand how music fits together, and identify how music works to realise a simple but defined purpose.
-Have a basic under- standing of western notation.
-Sing simple harmony parts.
-Sing significant parts from memory.
-Sing a solo part.
-Understand how to contribute to a re-hearsal.
-Perform and maintain parts independently.
-Begin to improvise with a sense of structure and style in response to given stimuli.
+Have a basic under- standing of western notation. parts. contribute to a re- Sing significant parts hearsal. with a sense structure and Begin to improvise with a sense of structure and style in response to given stimuli.
 Create compositions with an awareness of mood and intended effect.
 Adapt and refine own and others work, relating changes to the music's purpose.
 Developing Produce effective, patterned music that matches basic intentions, but does not really reflect the full breadth of wider musical contexts of style, genre or tradition.
 Sing part songs main- taining own part.
 Sing songs by ear.
 Have basic instru- mental technique on non-percussive in- struments (eg. guitar, keyboard etc).
 Improvise melodic and rhythmic phrases.
 Create compositions with some awareness of mood and intended effect.
 Describe, compare and evaluate different kinds of music using appropriate musical keywords.
 Foundation Start to produce effective, patterned music that matches basic intentions.
 Sing in unison.
 Sing in tune.
 Sing using a limited range of notes.
 Use a wide variety of tuned and unturned percussion with an understanding of more advanced techniques.
 Improvise repeated patterns.
 Select and organise sounds into a longer sequence of sound.
 Combine qualities of sound to achieve affect.
 Recognise how the musical elements can be used to create different moods and effects and to communicate ideas.